bitlap/smt/README.md

 ## `cacheable-caffeine`

 A memory cache based on zio and caffeine.
-It need `cacheable-core` module.
+It needs `cacheable-core` module.

 ## `cacheable-redis`

 A distributed cache based on zio and zio-redis.
-It need `cacheable-core` module.
+It needs `cacheable-core` module.

 # Document